-In addition, as described in Section 9.3, the lifetime returned by a mobile node's home agent in its Binding Acknowledgement in response to registration of a new primary care-of address by the mobile node MUST be no greater than the remaining valid lifetime for the subnet prefix in the mobile node's home address.
-Furthermore, as described in Section 10.8, Binding Updates sent by the mobile node to other nodes MUST use a lifetime no greater than the remaining lifetime of its home registration of its primary care-of address.
+As described in Section 9.1, the lifetime returned by the home agent in a Binding Acknowledgement MUST be no greater than the remaining valid lifetime for the subnet prefix in the mobile node's home address.
+Furthermore, as described in Section 10.9, Binding Updates sent by the mobile node to other nodes MUST use a lifetime no greater than the remaining lifetime of its home registration of its primary care-of address.
 These limits on the binding lifetime serve to prohibit use of a mobile node's home address after it becomes invalid.
 The mobile node SHOULD further limit the lifetimes that it sends on any Binding Updates to be within the remaining preferred lifetime for the prefix in its home address.